-Builders who want to create developments of five or more homes could be forced to assess the impact on the Welsh language before planning permission is given.
+Builders who want to create developments of five or more homes could

 At a meeting in Llangefni this morning, members of Anglesey and Gwynedd’s Joint Planning Policy Committee resolved to seek Welsh Government guidance if they can bolster the Joint Local Development Plan.